k-t-corp/apollo/README.md

 ## Philosophy
 * One-app-per-VM: Tools such as Dokku and CapRover focuses on having multiple apps per machine/VM.
 I think this makes their systems more complex, more noisy-neighbor and less fault-tolerant.
-* VM is the abstraction layer: By not using higher-level abstractions such as Kubernetes, it is easier to understand and make system-level customizations (if needed).
+* VM as the base: By not using higher-level abstractions such as Kubernetes, it is easier to understand and make low-level customizations (if needed).

 ## Features
 * VM Provisioning and Security Setup (one-time)